Front Page › Forums › Government › Divestment

 The divestment requirement must be enforced.
 This means an elected or appointed official cannot begin their term while they still have business or investment interests that violate this requirement.
 The best way for a serious public servant to proceed is to sell their interests prior to the election, so that if they win they are ready for public office and there will not be any delays related to selling their interests.
 If they lose they still have all their money and could build or invest in something new, or get a job, or retire.

 Federal and state employees may invest in businesses, buy real estate, stocks, and the like.
 They have supervisors and the Investigative Branch is there to look into allegations of unethical or criminal behavior.
 However, the top elected and appointed officials must meet a higher standard because they are so important to the functioning of the government.
 While the Investigative Branch can and should investigate anyone who is suspected of unethical or criminal behavior, including the President, Senators, Supreme Court justices, and the head of the Investigative Branch itself, such investigations have negative effects for everyone involved if the suspect is found to be innocent, and they also have negative effects for people if the suspect is found to be guilty.
-This doesn’t mean they should be avoided — but it does mean we should make an effort to both prevent them from being needed and to make them easier to navigate when they are needed.
+This doesn’t mean investigations should be avoided — but it does mean we should make an effort to both prevent them from being needed and to make them easier to navigate when they are needed.

 The business interests or assets must be gone — transferring them to children, or into a trust where they can later be recovered or controlled by the official, would not meet the intent of this proposal.
 The best way is to sell the business or assets in the market and put the money into a professionally managed and publicly available stock fund until the official’s divestment period ends.